The Fear of the Lord Lengthens Life

 Reverence for the Lord promotes enduring life, but wickedness leads toward shortened days.

-27 The fear of Yahweh prolongs days, but the years of the wicked shall be shortened.
+27 The fear of the LORD prolongs life, but the years of the wicked will be cut short.

 Reverence for the Lord promotes enduring life, but wickedness leads toward shortened days.